maniospas/fairbench-tiny/README.md

 - --forget &lt;rate> Sets a forget rate in the range `(0,1]` that degrades the importance of earlier samples.
 Its value should be small (e.g., 0.01 or much smaller).
 Particularly useful when streaming over time.

 **Visual args**
-- --bars Shows values as bars.
+- --bars Shows values as bars instead.
 - --details Shows computation details - not only the summary.

 **Column args**